NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 - Train and test metrics were compared to assess possible overfitting.

 ### Metrics
-The performance of the Gradient Boosting Classifier (GBC), the selected model, was evaluated using key metrics on both the training and test sets.
+The performance of the selected model, the Gradient Boosting Classifier (GBC), was evaluated using key metrics on both the training and test sets.
 Below are the results:

 ![image](https://github.com/user-attachments/assets/58bc5290-24dd-4ba1-a6e3-b001a844fba1)

 ### Key Results
 - Accuracy: The model achieved high accuracy on both the training set (0.98) and the test set (0.96).
 This indicates that the model generalizes well with minimal overfitting.
-- AUC-ROC: The AUC-ROC score is close to 1, with a value of 0.99 for both datasets, demonstrating the model's strong ability to distinguish between fraudulent and non-fraudulent claims.
+- AUC-ROC: An AUC-ROC score of 0.99 demonstrates the model's strong ability to differentiate between fraudulent and non-fraudulent claims.
-- Precision: The precision of 66.8% on the test set indicates that when the model predicts fraud, it is correct approximately 66.8% of the cases.
+- Precision: The precision of 66.8% indicates that when the model predicts fraud, it is correct approximately 66.8% of the cases.
 This suggests a significant number of false positives.
-- Recall: The recall of 98.2% on the test set shows that the model successfully detects 98.2% of fraud cases.
+- Recall: The recall of 98.2% shows that the model successfully detects 98.2% of fraud cases.
 This is a strong performance, as the primary goal is to identify as many fraud cases as possible.
-- F1 Score: The F1 score of 79.5% on the test set reflects a good balance between precision and recall.
+- F1 Score: The F1 score of 79.5% reflects a good balance between precision and recall.
 While the F1 score indicates that the model effectively balances both aspects, the relatively low precision (66.8%) suggests there is room for improvement in the model’s performance.

 ### Challenges and Limitations
 In this project, we faced several challenges and limitations that were addressed through targeted strategies: